 No prior yoga experience necessary; this class is open to all fitness and ability levels.

-For more information, contact Elizabeth González, LMSW, RYT at Liz@amplifycolectivo.com
+For more information, contact Elizabeth González, LMSW, CYT at Liz@amplifycolectivo.com

 This is a support group for families with teens, ages 13 - 17 who identify as transgender, non-binary, or are questioning their gender identity.
 Transforming Family provides a supportive environment for teens and their families to explore issues of gender identity.
 The structure of the group is 90-minutes co-facilitated by Raina and Liz.
 The first half includes a time for parents and parental figures to meet with Liz, while the teens concurrently meet separately with Raina.
 The second half of the group will bring together families and teens to promote connection and communication.

-For more information, contact Raina LaGrand, MPH, LLMSW, CYT at Raina@amplifycolectivo.com or Elizabeth González, LMSW, RYT at Liz@amplifycolectivo.com
+For more information, contact Raina LaGrand, MPH, LLMSW, CYT at Raina@amplifycolectivo.com or Elizabeth González, LMSW, CYT at Liz@amplifycolectivo.com

 MENTAL HEALTH for ACTIVIST